The Doctor Says my Son has Phimosis!

 By Katie Ward, Director, Your Whole Baby of NY

-Endorsed by Dr. Alex Rotta, Professor of Pediatrics, Case Western Reserve University; Dr. Ryan McAllister, PhD, Georgetown University; and Dr. Jórunn Valgarðsdóttir, Family Medicine, Selfossi Health Center, Iceland
+Endorsed by Dr. Alex Rotta, Professor of Pediatrics, Case Western Reserve University; Dr. Ryan McAllister, PhD, Georgetown University; Dr. Jórunn Valgarðsdóttir, Family Medicine, Selfossi Health Center, Iceland; and Marilyn Fayre Milos, RN.

 Perhaps you’ve taken your intact son to a well-checkup and heard the doctor use the term “phimosis” in regards to your son's foreskin.
 Before you entertain all the alarm bells in your head, we are here to help you parse out the conflicting information on phimosis, since it’s likely your son doesn’t have a problem at all!